Science at Camp

 Blood Basics - Campers learn the basics of blood evidence in this class that teaches about blood types, bloodstain patterns, and how Forensic Scientists test for blood in a crime scene.
 Things get messy when campers have fun mixing up fake blood!

-The Trained Eye - We set up a mock crime scene and campers use their skills to assess the scene and determine the next course of action.
+Whodunnit? - Older campers set up a mock crime scene, and the junior campers use their skills to assess the scene and determine the next course of action.
 By the end of the class, the team should have solved the crime, found motive, and captured the perpetrator!